phoddie/compileDataView/readme.md

 ```

 #### `export`
-The `export` setting determines whether the classes generated by CompileDataView are exported.
+The `export` pragma determines whether the classes generated by CompileDataView are exported.
 The default is `true` which means the classes are exported.
-This setting is useful if the generated code will be included in a module for use by other modules.
+This pragma is useful when the generated code will be included in a module for use by other modules.

 ```js
 export class CompiledDataView extends DataView {